stevensacks/storybook-i18n/README.md

 export default preview;
 ```

+Due to an issue with Storybook (pending resolution), you will need that `@ts-ignore` above the decorators line.

 The currently selected locale is available in the `locale` global, so you can access it in a decorator using the following snippet: